ct-report/IT/README.md

 \
 On April 12, **SM_COVID19** - developed by Softmining - has been published on Google Play Store.

-**There is no explicit evidence about which institution has provided the necessary authorization for the publication on the Play Store.**
+**There is no explicit evidence about which institution has provided the required authorizations (according to COVID-19 app guidelines).**

 **The Italian Ministry for Digital Innovation - Paola Pisano - hasn't replied yet to the requests for checks and clarifications.**